Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 So, to get good even shading,
 we want to take values that are 0.16 or less and map them to 0.0;
 values between 0.16 and 0.33 get fixed to 0.2;
-colorband values between 0.33 and 0.5 get quantized to 0.4, and so on up to values between 0.83 and 1.0 get mapped to 1.0.
+color band values between 0.33 and 0.5 get quantized to 0.4, and so on up to values between 0.83 and 1.0 get mapped to 1.0.

 .. note:: Function f(x)

-   An algebraic function is made up of primitive mathematical operations (add, subtract, multiply, sine, cosine, etc) that operate on an input value to provide a desired output value.
+   An algebraic function is made up of primitive mathematical operations (add, subtract, multiply, sine, cosine, etc) that operate on an input value to provide the desired output value.

 `Spreadsheet showing a function <http://wiki.blender.org/index.php/File:Manual-Compositing-Node-Math_spreadsheet>`__